Covid-19 guidance for employers, training providers and centres

 A number of grant-funded online learning programmes will continue to be delivered by ECITB approved training providers, including 20|20 Project Management, Provek, Kingsfield Academy, Hydratight and Mintra.
 Follow the links to find out more about courses on offer and dates.

-As a temporary measure, we are waiving registration fees for ECITB Approved courses delivered online with ECITB Approved Providers with effect from 1st April.
+As a temporary measure, we waived registration fees for ECITB approved courses delivered or procured online with ECITB Approved Providers with effect from 1st April until the end of June.
+Any agreement to fund training after 30th June will be subject to registration fees at the normal level described in the license agreement.

 Employers looking to convert their in-house courses onto digital platforms may also be eligible for support.
 The ECITB may support the conversion costs as part of course development.
 Please speak with your account manager.

-We are currently putting in place a mechanism to procure online learning directly from approved training providers.
-Further information on this will be communicated shortly.
+We have put in place a mechanism to fund ECITB approved online (virtual) courses directly from approved training providers.
+Further information on this will be communicated separately.

 The COVID-19 crisis is likely to have a major impact on the recruitment of apprentices this year.
 For 2020 it is unlikely that employers will see apprentice recruitment as a priority and there is a risk that new entrant numbers overall will decline.
 The ECITB is working on a range of initiatives that will ensure employers continue to benefit from a pipeline of new entrants.
 Further information will be communicated shortly.